Skip to Content

 Expert Tips:

-• For juicier steaks, consider aging the bison days before preparing it by salting the fillets on both sides and letting it rest in the fridge; this process helps the proteins loosen up.
+• For juicy steak, consider aging the bison meat days before preparing it by salting the fillets on both sides and letting it rest in the fridge to help the proteins loosen up.

-• Let the steaks come to room temperature for 20-30 minutes before searing; this allows for better browning and more even cooking.
+• Let the steaks come to room temperature for 20-30 minutes before searing for better browning and more even cooking.

-• Because bison is lean and lacks fat marbling, sear the steak in the skillet to lock the moisture in; when searing, carefully place the steak on the side nearest to use and lower it slowly to prevent hot oil from splashing.
+• Because bison is lean meat and lacks fat marbling, sear the steaks in a hot skillet to lock the moisture in.
+Carefully place the steak on the side nearest you and lower it slowly to prevent hot oil from splashing you.

-• Use a food thermometer to check the internal temperature of the steak.
-Overcooked bison becomes tough- no one wants that.
+• Use a meat thermometer to check the internal temperature of the steak.
+Overcooked bison becomes tough – no one wants that!

 Nutrition Disclosure: